Made with almond meal instead, this quick and easy keto cornbread recipe is a homemade low-carb take on a Southern classic.

 Southern meals aren’t often thought of as low-carb or keto, but I can assure you that this easy keto cornbread recipe is both.
 It tastes fantastic and with only 3 net carbs per slice, it is a great keto recipe to add to your eating plan y’all.

-But there are some things you just find yourself longing for from time to time and wishing there were a keto option available.
-That is where this “corn” bread comes in.
+Sometimes when you’re following a meal plan you crave something that you can’t have.
+Which is where this “corn” bread comes in.
 As you can imagine, there is no corn.
 For that matter, there is no flour either.
-The substitute for both of those in this Keto Cornbread is keto friendly almond meal/flour.
-It is amazing how well this ingredient mimics the grit of corn meal.
+The substitute for both of those in this low-carb cornbread is keto-friendly and gluten-free almond meal/flour.
+It is amazing how well this ingredient mimics the grit of cornmeal.

 Nope.
-If you want something exactly like cornbread, you need to make cornbread.
-This has a similar grit to cornbread but like most keto breads it is decidedly more eggy in texture.
-Will it hit the spot if you’ve been keto for a while and just dying for something akin to cornbread without going off plan?
+If you want something exactly like cornbread, you need to make real cornbread.
+This has a similar grit to cornbread but like most keto bread, it is decidedly eggier in texture.
+However, will it hit the spot if you’ve been keto for a while and are just dying for something akin to traditional cornbread without going off plan?
 Absolutely.
-I suggest making up a batch of my Zippy Beef Stew, using low carb veggies, and serving this keto cornbread alongside it.

 - Heavy cream